rails/rails/guides/source/engines.md

 model for these objects, so there's no need to specify that using the `:class_name` option here.

-Next, there needs to be a form so that comments can be created on a article.
+Next, there needs to be a form so that comments can be created on an article.
 To add this, put this line underneath the call to `render @article.comments` in `app/views/blorgh/articles/show.html.erb`:

 ```erb